 These are not super sweet; if you have a strong sweet tooth, try adding some Stevia or honey to the recipe.
 I have several brownie recipes I have made and plan to make.
-I am still working on some healthy frosting recipes, too, so stay tuned for more brownie recipes with extras… These are yummy with allergy friendly chocolate chips on top!
+I am still working on some frosting recipes, too, so stay tuned for more brownie recipes with extras… These are yummy with allergy friendly chocolate chips on top!

 - 1 cup pitted dates pitted prunes will work too

 - 1 cup applesauce or 1-2 mashed bananas

-- 3 Tbsp. sunflower seed butter or other nut or seed butter of choice
+- 3 Tbsp.
+SunButter or other nut or seed butter of choice

 - 3 Tbsp. coconut oil